PIRAEUS, GREECE--(Marketwire - Jan 24, 2013) - Navios Maritime Acquisition Corporation ("Navios Acquisition") (

-The Nave Aquila has been chartered out to a high quality counterparty for three years at a rate of $13,331 net per day plus 50% profit sharing.
+Nave Bellatrix has been chartered out to a high quality counterparty for three years at a rate of $13,331 net per day plus 50% profit sharing.
 The charterer will receive the first $1,000 of profits above the base rate and the owner will receive next $1,000 of profits.
 Thereafter, all profits will be split equally to each party.

-The charterer has been granted an option for an additional two years at a rate of $14,566 net per day for the first optional year plus 50% profit sharing and a rate of $15,553 net per day for the second optional year plus 50% profit sharing.
+The charterer has been granted an option for an additional year at a rate of $14,813 net per day plus 50% profit sharing.

-The vessel is expected to generate approximately $2.5 million of annual EBITDA and approximately $7.5 million of aggregate EBITDA assuming operating expense approximating current operating costs and 360 revenue days per year.
+The vessel is expected to generate approximately $2.5 million of annual base EBITDA and approximately $7.4 million of aggregate base EBITDA assuming operating expense approximating current operating costs and 360 revenue days per year.

 About Navios Maritime Acquisition Corporation